obokhove/wetropolis20162020/feedback/README.md

 <img src="IMG_0572.jpg" width="480">

 Learn more about "Planet Earth is alive: using mathematics to understand and protect our world", including "A day in the world of *Wetropolis*", written by Claudia Cannon: www.imperial.ac.uk/news/195539/planet-earth-alive-using-mathematics-understand/
-There were on average more than 40 visitors per day, so over 9 days, circa 360 visitors.
+There were on average more than 50 visitors per day, and often many more, so over 9 days circa 450 to 1000 visitors came to the exhibition.

 Comments made on the feedback board; a big thank you to all feedback providers for the feedback below [*reply by OB=Onno Bokhove*]:
 - Just awesome.
 Smart.
 Intuitive.
 Fun.